Where to eat in Duluth

 Canal Park is where the tourists are, so restaurants can and do charge a lot of money.

-Bellisio's Italian Restaurant: At this restaurant just a block from the Aerial Lift Bridge, a plate of pasta from the menu of Italian basics — alfredo, arrabbiata, bolognese, rigatoni — costs $21.49, and a wedge salad is $15.69.
-Filet mignon is $44.
+Bellisio's Italian Restaurant: A meal at this restaurant. just a block from the Aerial Lift Bridge, counts as a splurge.
+Even a plate of pasta from the menu of Italian basics — alfredo, arrabbiata, bolognese, rigatoni — costs $24, less at lunch.

 Why eat there?
 It has a romantic atmosphere and the city's largest wine list.
 There's a small covered patio for warm weather.

-Lake Avenue Cafe: In the last few years, this locavore cafe in the DeWitt-Seitz Marketplace, once our favorite place to eat, has become pricier, and service can be a little chilly.
+Lake Avenue Restaurant & Bar: This locavore cafe in the DeWitt-Seitz Marketplace, once our favorite place to eat, has become way pricier, and service can be a little chilly.

 Why eat there?
 The food is very good, and it has the city's quirkiest menu — try the cuttlefish if it's available — and one of the best for pescaterians and vegetarians.
 There's a deck for warm weather.